-Vacuum metallurgical equipment is manufactured in SECO/WARWICK S.A.'s facilities in the United States, Poland and China, the regions with the highest demand for advanced melting and foundry technologies.
-Since 2006, following a strategic acquisition of Retech, the Company has been offering its customers in global markets comprehensive solutions relating to melting furnaces and associated heat treatment furnaces.
+Vacuum metallurgical equipment is manufactured in the SECO/WARWICK Group's facilities in the United States, Poland and China, the regions with the highest demand for advanced melting and foundry technologies.
+Since 2006, following a strategic acquisition of Retech, the Group has been offering its customers in global markets comprehensive solutions relating to melting furnaces and associated heat treatment furnaces.
 The technologies and equipment offered by the Group are mainly used in the aviation, energy, defence, medical, automotive, nuclear and powder metallurgy industries.